parasmehta/QAssist/README.md

 Each mini-game plays out a simple test to measure a value, e.g., reaction time, vision, etc.

+A short screencast of the app can be found [here](https://youtu.be/N4n4LG3C6yQ).

 QAssist was developed during the [HPI Startup Bootcamp 2018](https://hpi.de/entrepreneurship/veranstaltungen/startup-bootcamps/hpi-startup-bootcamp-2018.html).